EMDevelop/bowling-scorecard/README.md

 As a Player
 So that I can finish the game
 My 10th frame should go for no longer than 3 rolls in total

 As a Player
+So that I know how well I am playing
+I want to know my score so far after each roll

+As a Player
 So that everyone can see how I played